Choi Kwang Do: Style and training

 Choi Kwang Do emphasizes the use of biomechanics, and to employ a number of modern disciplines, such as kinesiology and psychology, in its design.
 The result is a tendency towards the use of natural bilateral movement and fluid sequential motion to develop optimum force on impact to place less pressure on the joints.
 The style also incorporates breathing and stretching exercises from yoga.

-Choi Kwang Do is a non-competitive martial art (participants are instead encouraged to measure their success against their own past milestones), but for a natural and effective response to everyday stimuli and training is a mix of contact drills using pads and shields, non-contact drills and "in-fighting" close-quarter drills.
+Choi Kwang Do is a non-competitive martial art with no pressure testing (participants are instead encouraged to measure their success against their own past milestones), but for a natural and effective response to everyday stimuli and training is a mix of contact drills using pads and shields, non-contact drills and "in-fighting" close-quarter drills.
 Therefore, the pacifist can also practice Choi Kwang Do, as the ideals focus on self development, be it physical health goals, self confidence or preparation for self defence situation.
 It does not rely on mass to create strength, making it accessible to women and children as well as men.